kaytotes/ImprovedBlizzardUI/README.md

 Only 1920x1080 and 2560x1440 are supported / tested out of the box so some other resolutions may need tweaks.

-Localized for enGB / enUS / deDE (ben2k1690) / ruRU (A few strings missing).
+Localized for enGB / enUS / deDE (ben2k1690) / ptBr (cyberdisarray) / ruRU (A few strings missing).
 See end of page for information if you would like to help localise.

 # Features